Updated: Sep 25

 Theatre styles such as Forum and Immersive theatre have broken this traditional layout through audience participation.
 Rather than the actor/s being in complete control of the performance, they allow the audience to have some authority over the flow of the performance.
 This control is passed back and forth between actor/s and audience - it is highly dynamic and complex (White, 2013).
 Also, when a spectator becomes an audience participant the spectator remains consciously aware that they are still an audience member.
 During this process, the spectator becomes the performer, the performance and the audience.
 At the end of the performance, audience participants return to being theatregoers who reflect on their experience (White, 2013).

 Therefore, present researchers hypothesised that audience participation will elicit higher engagement in audience members who participate compared to audience members who remain spectators.
 To investigate this, researchers designed a controlled field experiment where they collaborated with ‘Flute Theatre’ to devise a live theatrical performance for audiences across two consecutive evenings.
 The performance was an adaptation of Shakespeare’s ‘A Midsummer Night's Dream’ which included intervals where scientists explained neuroscientific findings*.
 The study was a 2×2 independent measures design with an IV of participation, which consisted of two levels: ‘audience participation’ and ‘spectator’.
 ‘Audience participation’ was operationalised by allocating audience members who would be invited on stage to participate in the live performance by playing three games with the actors.
 ‘Spectator’ was operationalised by allocating audience members who would remain in their seats during this participation period.
 The DV was engagement which was measured through self-reports and heart rate using Empatica E4 portable wrist sensors, inspired by Vicary, Sperling, von Zimmermann, Richardson and Orgs (2017).
-Using portable wrist sensors was highly important for the ecological validity of the study, as researching audience aesthetic responses to live theatre is important for our development of an understanding of the psychological impact of theatre.
+Using portable wrist sensors was highly important for the ecological validity of the study, as researching audience aesthetic responses to live theatre is important for our development of an understanding of the socio-cognitive effects of theatre.

 Findings revealed no significant effects of participation on heart rate, and no significant effects of participation on all but one self-report measure.
 There was a significant difference in the bond audience participants felt with the scientists’ performance compared to the actors’ performance.
 An explanation for this finding could be that there may have been unconscious mutual synchrony (White, 2013) between audience members and scientists compared to audience members and actors.
 This may have occurred because the performance was a collaboration between theatre and science, the performance had elements where scientists would speak directly to the audience explaining neuroscientific findings.
 Furthermore, the audience participation period was administered by scientists.
 Consequently, it may be argued that when the audience participants were on stage they felt as though they were contributing to the understanding of science.